turningpoint1988/DLBSS/README.md

 # DLBSS
 Ｉmplementation of "predicting in vitro transcription factor binding sites using DNA sequence + shape"

+## Requirements

++ To install Kreas with Tensorflow backend, please refer to https://keras.io/#installation.

++ Python 2.7

 ## Data preparation
 Firstly, using encode.py script to preprocess DNA sequences and their corresponding shape features.
 + Usage: